 04 | Explore the Hill Country

 During out month long trip to Sri Lanka, our favorite area of Sri Lanka was definitely the middle part, which is called the “Hill Country”.
 It’s sad how many travelers miss this area and just head for the beaches because they’re in Sri Lanka for a short visit.
 This part of Sri Lanka is covered with tea plantations and you can spot many waterfalls.
-I did say that Sri Lanka is green but the hill country has got to be the greenest part because it rains a lot here.
+Yes, Sri Lanka is very green but the hill country has got to be the greenest part because it rains a lot here.
 In fact, the coldest city here – Nuwara Eliya is also called “Little England” because of the rains and tea culture.
 It was very cold when we visited Nuwara Eliya but we ended up enjoying it because the weather made our experience super romantic.

 Another place that you can visit in this area is Ella, which is a backpacker’s hub.
 Our best experience was in a small town called Haputale in Sri Lanka’s Uva province where San and I explored the tea estates on our own and found many viewpoints.
 No matter where we looked, we could only see small hills that were fully covered with tea plantation.